 Pay your bills on time:

-Late payments can have a negative impact on your credit score.
+Late payments can harm your credit score.
 Set up automatic payments or reminders to ensure you never miss a bill payment.

 Reduce credit card balances: